imaginaryusername/spec/getblocktemplate2.md

 If the `THIN_TRANSACTIONS` or `FULL_TRANSACTIONS` mode is used the first `Template` after the stream is opened will include all the relevant mempool transactions in the `transactions.add` field.

-Subsequent templates will only send the transaction differential between the prior and new template using the `add` and `remove` fields and not the full transactions.
+Subsequent templates will only send the transaction differential between the prior and new template using the `add` and `remove` fields and not the full transaction list.
 The `cleanJobs` boolean is used to signal to the client that a new block has been found and the client should clear its transaction cache and reset it to the transactions found in`transactions.add`.

 If the full transaction list is needed again, the client can make another `TemplateStream` RPC request to reset the server and receive the full list of transactions again in the `transactions.add` field.